OISF/suricata/doc/userguide/configuration/exception-policies.rst

 Auto
 ''''

-**In IPS mode**, the default behavior for all exception policies is to drop the flow, or the packet, when the flow action is not supported.
+**In IPS mode**, the default behavior for most of the exception policies is to fail close.
+This means droping the flow, or the packet, when the flow action is not supported.
+The default policy for the midstream exception will be ignore if midstream flows are accepted.

 It is possible to disable this default, by setting the exception policies' "master switch" yaml config option to ``ignore``.

 **In IDS mode**, setting ``auto`` mode actually means disabling the ``master-switch``, or ignoring the exception policies.